bibekuchiha/Write-A-Data-Science-Blog-Post/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using StackOverflow Dataset(2017 and 2018) from Kaggle to better understand:
+For this venture, I was interestested in utilizing StackOverflow Dataset(2017 and 2018) from Kaggle to all the more likely comprehend:
 Question 1: Which Country has the highest number of users in Stackoverflow ?

 Question 2: Which Programming Language are highly used in United States ?